Weapons-Bay-Store-Separation-Workshop/.github/profile/README.md

 # AIAA Weapons Bay Store Separation Workshop
+Scheduled to be held on 3-4 June 2028, in San Diego, CA, USA In conjunction with the AIAA AVIATION Forum 2028

 ## Overview:
 * The Weapons Bay Store Separation Workshop (WBS²W) brings together researchers and engineers from government, industry, and academia to address challenges in CFD-based prediction of aerodynamic and aeroacoustic phenomena affecting store separation from internal weapons bays.